turbo-src/turbosrc-service/README.md

 Make sure the repo and delete repo options are checked off.

-Create the `.config` file and add your Github user, organization and token.
+Create the `.config.json` file and add your Github user, organization and token.

 ```
 {